 In addition, a number of drug manufacturers are actively involved in the development of RP therapeutics.
 For instance, HORA-RPE65 by HORAMA S.A. is developing in the late stage of development, and its HORA-PDE6B is in the mid-stage of development.
 Some other emerging therapies include AAV8-RPGR (Nightstar Therapeutics Limited), jCell (jCyte Inc.), Cenegermin (Dompé farmaceutici S.p.A.), and ReN003 (ReNeuron Group Plc).

-Positive clinical trial results and strategic decisions of companies to collaborate with other companies are facilitating drug development in RP therapeutics pipeline arena.
-Additionally, the issuance of patents helps in achieving different milestones in the form of grants and designations from regulatory bodies and institutes, including the USFDA, the European Medicines Agency (EMA), and the National Institutes of Health (NIH).
+Positive clinical trial results and adoption of collaboration strategies are enhancing RP therapeutics pipeline.
+Moreover, the issuance of patents helps in achieving different milestones in the form of grants and designations from regulatory bodies and institutes, including the USFDA, EMA, and National Institutes of Health (NIH), among others.

 As of March 2020, the RP therapeutics pipeline comprised 18 pipeline drugs in different stages of development along with one marketed product.

 The report provides epidemiology forecast of RP for 7 major markets (7MMs) that are the U.S., Japan, and EU5 countries (the U.K., Germany, France, Italy, and Spain).
 It covers prevalent population and treated patient population for the period 2014–2030.
 Highlights of the epidemiology are as follows: